Derivative expansion for computing critical exponents of O(N) symmetric models at NNLO: NNLO for the O(N) symmetric scalar models

 We have computed the critical exponents for the regulators (\ref{eq:regulator}) and (\ref{eq:exp-regulator}).
 The former one with $\alpha=1/2$ reduces a large number of the threshold integrals to ${}_2F_1$-type hypergeometric functions.
 This yields a significant speed boost in the computations compared to (\ref{eq:exp-regulator}) with any value of $\alpha$.

 The effect of the gradual inclusion of the new couplings for the $O(N)$ symmetric scalar model is shown in Figs. $\ref{fig:full-o0-field}$~-~$\ref{fig:full-o4-field}$ for $N=0~-~4$.
 We have also computed the exponents for the $N=10$ and $N=100$ cases but omitted to show their field dependence, as it is very small.
 The leading order of the DE, the local potential approximation (LPA) is exact for $O(N \to \infty)$.
 The anomalous dimension decreases monotonically at large $N$ values with increasing $N$ and vanishes completely in the limit $N\to \infty$.
 This means that the derivative expansion has to yield very precise predictions for the exponents for large $N$ values.
 This is reflected in the fact, that the field dependence is very small at $N=10$ and at $N=100$.
 We have chosen $N=10$ and $100$ as benchmark points to compare our predictions with those of the large-$N$ expansion.
-We do show however the field dependence of the $O(1)$ symmetric model, which is different than the $Z_2$ symmetric one due to the different content of scale dependent functions.
-The two models should predict the same values for the critical exponents because of continuity of the equations in $N$.
+We also show the field dependence of the $O(1)$ symmetric model, which should give the critical exponents for $Z_2$ universality class.
 This feature is nicely shown in Fig. \ref{fig:full-o1-field}.
 Going back to the Figs. $\ref{fig:full-o0-field}$~-~$\ref{fig:full-o4-field}$, we can clearly see, that the field expansion is very stable at NNLO even when one considers the correction of $M_{WHJ}=1$ compared to $M_{WHJ}=0$.
 Due to this smoothness of predictions from the field expansion at NNLO, we apply the principle of minimal sensitivity for $M_{WHJ}\geq0$.
 In order to reduce the amount of computation, we have only looked for a PMS solution for the anomalous dimension and accepted the corresponding parameter value as the optimal $\alpha^{opt}$.
-We have found that for the regulator (\ref{eq:regulator}) $\alpha^{opt}$ fluctuates between $0.35~-~0.40$ for different $N$ and $M_{WHJ}$ values while for (\ref{eq:exp-regulator}) $\alpha^{opt}$ fluctuates between $0.8~-~0.9$.
-We attempt to find the limiting value of the optimized exponents in the range $N=0~-~4$ for $M_{WHJ} \to \infty$ in the same fashion as we did for the $Z_2$ symmetric model (see Fig. \ref{fig:full-o1-opt}).
-As for $N=10$ and $N=100$ the fluctuation of the exponents is very small with varying $M_{WHJ}$, in these instances we consider our final predictions corresponding to $M_{WHJ}=3$ with PMS optimization applied.
+We have found that $\alpha^{opt}$ depends weakly both on the truncation $M_{WHJ}$ and on the $O(N)$ model considered.
+We have found at NNLO with truncation $M_{WHJ}=4$ for the regulator (\ref{eq:regulator}) that $\alpha^{opt}=0.340(10)$ while for (\ref{eq:exp-regulator}) we have obtained $\alpha^{opt}=0.87(1)$.
+The uncertainty corresponds to the dependence of $\alpha^{opt}$ on the specific $O(N)$ model considered.
+For instance, we obtained $\alpha^{opt}=0.337$ for the regulator (\ref{eq:regulator}) in case of the $O(0)$ model with truncation $M_{WHJ}=4$ and $\alpha^{opt}=0.344$ in case of the $O(3)$ model in the same setting.
+We attempt to find the limiting value of the optimized exponents corresponding to $M_{WHJ}=0,\ldots,4$ in the range $N=0~-~4$ for $M_{WHJ} \to \infty$ in the same fashion as we did for the $Z_2$ symmetric model (see Fig. \ref{fig:full-o1-opt}).
+We have also checked the stability of the predictions from (\ref{eq:resumtaylor}).
+We have computed the extrapolated values of the critical exponents from (\ref{eq:resumtaylor}) by fitting those to the PMS optimized exponents corresponding to $M_{WHJ}=0,\ldots,4$ and $M_{WHJ}=0,\ldots,3$.
+In the latter case we also incorporated an assumption for the fit.
+Namely, whether we expect (from the trend of the polynomial expansion) $X(M_{WHJ}=4)$ to be greater or smaller than $X(M_{WHJ}=3)$.
+As a result we obtained that the difference between the predictions obtained from the fits are $2-3$ times smaller than the difference between the raw values corresponding to $M_{WHJ}=4$ and $M_{WHJ}=3$.
+This is the method to obtain the uncertainty $\Delta_{poly}\overline{X}^{(4)}$ detailed in App.~\ref{app:error-estimate}.
+As for $N=10$ and $N=100$ the fluctuation of the exponents is very small with varying $M_{WHJ}$.
+In these instances we consider our final predictions corresponding to $M_{WHJ}=3$ and $M_{WHJ}=2$ respectively, with PMS optimization applied.